phcode-dev/extension-template/README.md

 # Publishing your extension to the repository

 Once you have built your extension/theme, you can publish the extension to phcode.dev extension repository in a single step directly from this repo.
-Please see this link for more details:
+Please see publish section in this link for more details: https://github.com/phcode-dev/phoenix/wiki/How-To-Write-Extensions-And-Themes